karyseaweed/face-detection-app-api/README.md

-# SmartBrain-api - v2
+# Face Detection App backend

-Final project for ZTM course
+Final project for ZTM course - use the Clarifai API to detect faces in images.

 1. Clone this repo
 2. Run `npm install`